 This document has been structured into two parts:

-Part 1 - This, the first area, provides key elements of the content of each Section of Part 2, which is the main area of the Guidelines.
-Links are provided from each part of the outline to enable the reader to quickly access the corresponding main area of the Guidelines.
+Part 1 - This, the first area, provides an outline of the key elements of each Section in Part 2.
+Links are provided to enable readers to quickly access the corresponding full text in Part 2 of the Guidelines.